mitulshah-suse/docs/content/rancher/v2.6/en/security/hardening-guides/rke2-1.23-hardening-2.6/_index.md

 ### API Server audit configuration

-CIS requirements 1.2.22 to 1.2.25 are related to configuring audit logs for the API Server.
-When RKE2 is started with the `profile` flag set to `cis-1.6`, it will automatically configure hardened `--audit-log-` parameters in the API Server to pass those CIS checks.
+CIS requirements 1.2.19 to 1.2.22 are related to configuring audit logs for the API Server.
+When RKE2 is started with the `profile` flag set to `cis-1.23`, it will automatically configure hardened `--audit-log-` parameters in the API Server to pass those CIS checks.

 RKE2's default audit policy is configured to not log requests in the API Server.
 This is done to allow cluster operators flexibility to customize an audit policy that suits their auditing requirements and needs, as these are specific to each users' environment and policies.

-A default audit policy is created by RKE2 when started with the `profile` flag set to `cis-1.6`.
+A default audit policy is created by RKE2 when started with the `profile` flag set to `cis-1.23`.
 The policy is defined in `/etc/rancher/rke2/audit-policy.yaml`.

 ```yaml
 apiVersion: audit.k8s.io/v1